DePaul University > Academics > Undergraduate > Majors > Environmental Science

-DePaul’s Bachelor of Science degree program in Environmental Science offers a broad science-based curriculum that will expose you to multiple fields of scientific study, provide you with an understanding of environmental problems and solutions, and prepare you for a technical career in environmental science.
+DePaul’s bachelor’s degree in Environmental Science program offers a broad science-based curriculum that will expose you to multiple fields of scientific study, provide you with an understanding of environmental problems and solutions and prepare you for a technical career in environmental science.

 Environmental Science faculty members are active researchers in soil and wetland science, restoration ecology, geology, paleontology, and conservation biology, offering you many opportunities to gain hands-on research experience.
 DePaul’s close proximity to Lake Michigan, Chicago’s urban ecosystem, as well as the many environmental science conferences that are held in the city, will allow you to interact and work with professionals in the field and learn about important environmental issues.

 In addition to a variety of combined degree programs, we offer a combined bachelor’s + master’s degree program in Environmental Science, a combined bachelor’s + master’s degree in Environmental Studies and Sustainable Management or a combined bachelor’s + master’s degree in Environmental Science and Secondary Education Environmental Science.
 Each of these programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

 93 percent of 2017 Environmental Science graduates were employed, continuing their education or not seeking employment after graduation.